International money service WorldRemit launches in New York state

-The leading international money transfer service has targeted the state’s 4.5 million immigrants, offering a fast and low cost service.
-The company estimates that if immigrants move away from high cost traditional transfer services to its digital business, they could send $100 more every year.
+The leading international money transfer service has targeted the state’s 4.5 million immigrants, offering a fast and low-cost service.
+The company estimates that if immigrants move away from high-cost traditional transfer services to its digital business, they could send $100 more every year.

 On average, the World Bank reports, that average charges to send $200 abroad from the US are over $11.
 For many immigrants they could save more than a day’s earnings by going online and using their smartphone to make international transfers to 147 countries around the world without the inconvenience of going to a bricks and mortar agent.

 The US is expected to account for 40% of WorldRemit’s global revenue in the next few years, up from the current 15%.
-It is already one of the company’s fastest growing send markets with 200% year-on-year growth.
+It’s already one of the company’s fastest growing send markets with 200% year-on-year growth.
 The company’s growth is set to accelerate with the launch of the New York service.